 The North Carolina Peace Prize was established over 20 years ago to honor small North Carolina community-based, nonprofit groups that honor the values of the Peace Corps: helping people to help themselves and promoting peace and cross-cultural understanding.
-The prize consists of a $1,000 check and recognition at a ceremony set for Peace Corps Day: March 1, 2020 in Raleigh, NC.
+The prize consists of a $1,000 check and recognition at a ceremony held in the spring in Raleigh, NC.

 Any 501(c)3 non-profit organization in North Carolina with annual operating expenses of $1,000,000 or less can apply.